Facilities Management works to provide and maintain a healthy, safe and clean living environment for all members of the

 In addition to the interior responsibilities, apartment residents are responsible for the grounds in and around their unit.
 Litter and furniture left outside are unsightly to neighbors, and can result in damage that will be charged to the students(s) assigned to the unit unless a specific person assumes responsibility.

-Residents of College assigned housing are financially responsible for damage, loss of College property, and/or cleaning costs above and beyond normal daily cleaning.
+Residents of College assigned housing are financially responsible for damage, loss of College property, and/or cleaning costs above and beyond wear and tear.
 In addition, incidents that are determined to be of a willful or malicious nature may be referred to the Office of Residential Life for disciplinary action.

 Students may use small push pins to secure items such as posters to the wall.
 Any wall damage caused by the removal of tape will be charged to the occupant(s).

 Because of liability and safety concerns, students are not permitted to paint or make improvements to their assigned space without express written permission from Facilities Management, nor may they hire independent contractors.